apache/datafusion-ray/README.md

 ## Overview

-DataFusion Ray is a distributed execution framework that enables DataFusion DataFrame and SQL queries to run on a Ray cluster.
+DataFusion for Ray is a distributed execution framework that enables DataFusion DataFrame and SQL queries to run on a Ray cluster.
 This integration allows users to leverage Ray's dynamic scheduling capabilities while executing queries in a distributed fashion.

 ## Execution Modes

-DataFusion Ray supports two execution modes:
+DataFusion for Ray supports two execution modes:

 ### Streaming Execution